 1. Balboa Park

-Balboa Park, a 1200 acre site, is home to more than 17 museums, numerous gardens, theatres, a miniature railway, the Spanish Art Centre, Balboa Stadium and the world famous San Diego Zoo, to name a few.
-With so much going on it is hardly surprising that the park grounds are open 24 hours a day.
+Balboa Park, a 1200 acre site, is home to the most attractions at night.
+This includes 17 museums, gardens, theatres, a miniature railway, the Spanish Art Centre, Balboa Stadium, and the world-famous San Diego Zoo, to name a few.
+With so much going on, it is hardly surprising that the park grounds are open 24 hours a day.
 You can even take a barbecue and enjoy a pleasant night cooking your own food.
 Check the website for their regulations beforehand though.
 Here are some of the highlights at Balboa Park worth checking out at night.

 This historic structure is the prettiest way to enter the park grounds.
 It’s open 24-7 and looks beautiful lit up at night.